 Testing, inspection and certification

-DGAW inspects imports of foodstuffs of animal origin to ensure that they are free from contaminants.
-The U.S. Department of Agriculture (USDA) and other U.S.-based agricultural stakeholders have raised concerns over Oman’s requirement for radiation-free certificates.
-USDA is engaging with Oman’s government to drop this requirement.
-Authorities require a manufacturer declaration to assure conformity to Omani/GCC standards.
+The Directorate General of Animal Wealth inspects imports of foodstuffs of animal origin to ensure that they are free from contaminants.
+Omani authorities require a manufacturer declaration to assure conformity to Omani/GCC standards.
 The DGSM should receive a letter with authenticated results of laboratory testing in cases of nonconformity to current standards or the need for consideration of other internationally recognized standards.

-Authorities allow non-food products automatic entry to Oman on the basis of a Manufacturer’s Declaration of Conformity Assessment Certificate, with a test report verified by the DGSM Authorities temporarily release and test samples of imported products that are not covered by certificates.
+Authorities allow non-food products automatic entry into Oman based on a Manufacturer’s Declaration of Conformity Assessment Certificate, with a test report verified by the DGSM Authorities temporarily release and test samples of imported products that are not covered by certificates.

 The DGSM requires any laboratory testing certificates relating to conformity to Omani or international standards.